chainofsecrets/kamut-testnet/docs/validators-and-full-nodes.md

-# How to join Kamut Enigma Blockchain Testnet as a Genesis Validator
+# How to join Kamut Enigma Blockchain Testnet as a Validator or Fullnode

 This document details how to join the Kamut Enigma Blockchain `Testnet` as a validator.